2001 Bradford riots: Riots

 The riot was estimated to have involved 1,000 youths.
 On the nights of 8 and 9 July 2001, groups of between thirty and a hundred white youths attacked police and Asian-owned businesses, in the Ravenscliffe and Holmewood areas.
-Initially there were 500 police being involved, but later reinforcements increased this to almost 1,000.
-What began as a riot turned into an ethnic-related disturbance, with targeting of businesses and cars, along with numerous attacks on shops and property.
+Initially there were 500 police officers involved, but later reinforcements increased this to almost 1,000.
+The riot turned into an ethnic-related disturbance, with the targeting of businesses and cars, along with numerous attacks on shops and property.
 A notable point of the rioting was the firebombing of Manningham Labour Club, at the time a recreational centre.
+23 people were trapped inside the Labour Club cellar during the fire but were later safely evacuated.
 A 48-year-old Asian businessman was jailed for 12 years for the arson attack.
-The club reopened in the spring of 2006 on a different site, approximately one and a half miles away, on Bullroyd Lane, Four Lane Ends (The original site has now been redeveloped into a health and community centre and chemist).

 The most expensive act of the riot was the arson attack of a BMW dealership, which had previously been attacked in a 1995 disturbance.